emilcode-dev/embedded-app/doc/source/tutorial.rst

 Tutorial
 ========

-A simple tutorial showing how to use Embedded Lib.
+A simple tutorial showing how to use Embedded App.

 .. toctree::
    :maxdepth: 2